-Item Number Catalog Checklist Item - Program Specific Items Page Number(s) 25.
+Item Number Catalog Checklist - Program Specific Items Page Number(s) 25.
 The program title for each program offered by the school.
 26. As applicable, any program specific admissions criteria.
 27. As applicable, the type of credit hour awarded, semester or quarter.
 28. The total number of clock hours or credit hours as applicable for each course and program.
 29. The length of time in weeks or months normally required for completion of each program.
 30. The educational objectives for each program offered by the school.
 31. The scope and course sequence for each program offered by the school.
 32. The course descriptions for each program offered by the school.
 33. The name, nature, and level of occupations (e.g., entry-level) for which training is provided for each program offered by the school.
 34. As applicable, any programmatic graduation requirements.
 35. The credential (certificate, diploma, or occupational associates, academic associates, etc.) awarded upon graduation for each program.

-Item Number Catalog Checklist Item - Conditional Items Page Number(s) 36.
-The transfer of credit policy to include the criteria and process for evaluating and accepting credit earned at other institutions for transfer, as well as any types of institutions or sources from which the institution will not accept credits $^{\ddagger}$ (see Section II (A)(10)(a), Substantive Standards, Standards of Accreditation).
-37 .
-The prior learning experience policy to include the criteria and process for evaluating and accepting credit for documented equivalent prior learning experience gained (see Section II $(A)(10)(b)$ , Substantive Standards, Standards of Accreditation).
-38. The independent study policy.
-39. The school's leave of absence policy if the school allows students to take a leave of absence.
+Item Number Catalog Checklist - Conditional Items Page Number(s) 36.
+The transfer of credit policy to include the criteria and process for evaluating and accepting credit earned at other institutions for transfer, as well as any types of institutions or sources from which the institution will not accept credits ^{\ddagger} (see Section II (A)(10)(a), Substantive Standards, Standards of Accreditation).
+37. The prior learning experience policy to include the criteria and process for evaluating and accepting credit for documented equivalent prior learning experience gained (see Section II (A)(10)(b), Substantive Standards, Standards of Accreditation).

+Item Number Catalog Checklist - Conditional Items Page Number(s) 38 .
+The independent study policy.
+39 .
+The school's leave of absence policy if the school allows students to take a leave of absence including how the student will be notified if the expected graduation date will change.
 40. Any other school charges/fees that a student may incur in areas such as make-up work, special testing, equipment, late charges, or licensure examinations, or other school services (e.g., transcript requests).
-41. Items as may be required by any regulatory or governmental bodies (such as state licensing and approval agencies).
+41 .
+Items as may be required by any regulatory or governmental bodies (such as state licensing and approval agencies).
 42. As applicable, a list of all separate facilities.
 If a different catalog is used for a separate facility, it must include the name and location of the main school or branch and must clearly disclose and define the relationship between a branch campus and its main school or between a satellite location and its branch campus or main school oversight entity.
-43. If the school offers a course with secondary objectives, a designation and disclosure that clearly shows the course(s) are not within the school's scope of accredited programs, except those that fall under item #44 of this checklist.
-If the school offers a course with secondary objectives that have been approved by ACCSC to be included as within the school's scope of institutional accreditation, the school's catalog must include: • A statement making clear the course is not vocational in nature and does not lead to initial 44. employment; A course description that clearly shows the clock hour length, length in days or weeks, and educational scope of the course; Whether the course is a prerequisite or provides credit toward any vocational program offered within the school; The type of completion document provided by the school upon completion; The refund policy; and The complaint policy in accordance with #24 of this checklist.
+2 43.
+If the school offers a course with secondary objectives, a designation and disclosure that clearly shows the course(s) are not within the school's scope of accredited programs, except those that fall under item #44 of this checklist.
+3 If the school offers a course with secondary objectives that have been approved by ACCSC to be included as within the school's scope of institutional accreditation, the school's catalog must include: • A statement making clear the course is not vocational in nature and does not lead to initial employment; 44. • A course description that clearly shows the clock hour length, length in days or weeks, and educational scope of the course; • Whether the course is a prerequisite or provides credit toward any vocational program offered within the school; The type of completion document provided by the school upon completion; The refund policy; and Item #10 • The complaint policy in accordance with #24 of this Checklist.